ab 1.067€

 Abholung vom Flughafen Kefallinia Airport

-You should arrive into Kefalonia International Airport (airport code EFL) on either a Sunday or Tuesday depending on your field location.
+You should arrive into Kefalonia International Airport (airport code EFL) on either the Sunday or Thursday depending on your field location.
 Where possible, your flight should arrive into Kefalonia before 6pm so that you can partake in the evening orientation.
-If you arrive on a Sunday you will be based in Argistoli.
-The accommodation is only a ten minute drive from the airport.

 Unterkunft